 Langley proved to be an attractive location because, according to the CIA’s website, “It was surrounded by parkland and government-owned property on three sides, and only a few privately owned houses on the fourth side.
 [Dulles] also knew that if CIA needed to expand in the future, there was plenty of room to do so.”

 It took three years to finalize the exact location, secure federal funding for the purchase of the land, and confirm the architectural firm that would design the building.

 The contract went to New York firm Harrison & Abramovitz.
 Known for designing large public projects and some well-known New York skyscrapers, the firm had recently completed work on the United Nations complex and Lincoln Center in New York.

 Although the contract to begin the work was signed on July 5, 1956, the final blueprints for the headquarters building were not approved until March 1958.
-The $54 million building ($480 million in 2105 dollars) was designed to accommodate varying levels of security.
+The $54 million building — about $480 million today — was designed to accommodate varying levels of security.
 A two-story base structure was laid out with five interconnected six-story towers rising out of it.
 This allowed for strict traffic control of employees throughout the building, with built-in gateways that prevented people from freely traveling from one tower to the next unless cleared by security.

 There were serious security issues to consider during construction, and the government took great pains to make sure that plans for the building were kept secret.

 In an interview with the Chicago Tribune in 1978, Max Abramovitz, partner at Harrison & Abramovitz, admitted his firm no longer had any files on the CIA project they labored over for five years.
 “We turned everything over to the CIA under the terms of our original agreement.
 The renderings, the working drawings – every scrap of paper.”